 When drinking it straight I like to dilute it with canned whole fat coconut milk – not the fake stuff now sold in the dairy aisle.

-Add a dash of paprika and I guarantee tastes even better than a morning coffee or cappucino, not to mention that saves you from the adrenal fatigue induced by caffeine use.
+Add a dash of paprika, or some cinnamon and I guarantee tastes even better than a morning coffee or cappucino, not to mention that saves you from the adrenal fatigue induced by caffeine use.
 Sometimes, to my daily cups I simply add fresh ginger, a dash of curry, turmeric, or a bit of fresh squeezed lime or lemon.

 Lately, for a more complete calcium profile, I have been adding calcium citrate that I prepare myself using egg shells.
-In double blind studies performed in the Nederlands and Japan, it was proven to be a safe and effective method for calcium supplementation.
+In double blind studies performed in Nederland and Japan, it was proven to be one of the safest and most effective method for calcium supplementation.